The best bulking books, courses, and programs for skinny guys trying to build muscle.

 • You can buy this program as a book or PDF.
 It isn’t flashy, but everything is clearly organized, and the content is good.
 Nothing is confusing.

 • Mike Matthews runs a supplement company, but he doesn’t overhype supplements.
 He tells you straight up that you don’t need supplements to build muscle.
 That’s true, and I appreciate the honesty.
-I get the impression he has integrity.
+He seems like a guy who balances profit with integrity.

-• You’re taught “flexible dieting.”
-You’re supposed to get most of your calories from whole foods, track what you eat using an app, and aim for a specific amount of protein, carbs, and fat.
+• You’re taught Flexible Dieting.
+You’re supposed to get most of your calories from whole foods, track what you eat using a calorie-tracking app, and aim for a specific amount of protein, carbs, and fat.
 This is an effective way to bulk up.
 It’s what most bodybuilders do.
-If you don’t like tracking your calories, though, you might not like this approach.
+But you don’t need to.
+For more, we have an article about tracking your calories while bulking.

 • This program isn’t designed for beginners.
 It will work for beginners, but there aren’t any tutorial videos teaching the exercises, and the workout program is a bit overbearing for a newbie.
 Novice and intermediate lifters can get equally good results with a simpler and more efficient program.
 I’m sure Mike Matthews will disagree with me on that, but his willingness to disagree with people is part of why I like his brand.

 • This program isn’t specifically for skinny guys.
-On the one hand, there isn’t much advice about how to eat more calories.
-On the other hand, there isn’t any weight-loss advice masquerading as muscle-building advice.
-I appreciate that.
-No issue here.
+On the one hand, there isn’t much advice about how to eat more calories, which is too bad.
+On the other hand, there isn’t any weight-loss advice masquerading as muscle-building advice, which is nice.

 • This is a complete walkthrough guide.
 It includes more than just workout and diet advice.
 It includes guides about how to build a home gym (if you want to train at home), how to take progress photos, and how to adjust what you’re doing based on the results you’re getting.